-On the moorlands of the smaller islands we found many breeding birds, such as Arctic Terns & Golden Plovers.
+On the moorlands of the smaller islands we found many breeding birds, such as Arctic Skuas & Golden Plovers.

 Red-necked pharalope are a protected species in the UK, so can’t be photographed near their breeding areas.
 We managed to find some that regularly flew in to feed on a tiny pool, well away from their nesting grounds.
 They are beautiful small duck-like waders and are one of the few birds where the female has brighter plumage than the male.
 This is because the male incubates the eggs and raises the chicks, leaving the female free to find another partner and breed again.

 The terrain in Shetland is fairly level, so birds such as oystercatchers and snipe make use of walls and fence posts to get a view of their territory.